-Luckily, after 4 interviews, I finally got a job offer from TCS, Gandhinagar (Gujarat) as a SAP analyst.
+Luckily, after 4 interviews, I finally got a job offer from TCS (a leading Information technology company in India) as a SAP analyst.

-I was lucky to get an opportunity to work with my Australian and Middle Eastern counterparts.
-It was great learning new cultures, different styles of working etc.
+I got opportunities to work with my Australian and Middle Eastern counterparts…it was great learning new cultures, different styles of working, etc.

 I guess somewhere this interaction with different nationalities created the desire to move and live in another country.

-Why did I move to Canada on a study visa and not a PR Visa?
+Deciding to move to Canada on a Study Visa (and not a PR Visa!)

-After working for nearly 2 years as SAP BPC Functional Consultant at TCS, I wanted to do something in the field of Personal and Corporate finance.
+After working for nearly 2 years at TCS, I wanted to do something in the field of Personal and Corporate finance!